syedghani221-netizen/Neural-Storyteller-Image-Captioning-with-Seq2Seq/README.md

 An end-to-end Generative AI pipeline that "sees" an image and "tells" its story.
 This project implements a **CNN-RNN Encoder-Decoder architecture** trained on the **Flickr30k** dataset to automate image description.

 ---
+## What is Neural Storyteller?
+Neural Storyteller is a Generative AI pipeline that bridges the gap between computer vision and natural language processing.
+Upload an image, and the AI "sees" its content and "tells" you a descriptive story in natural language.
+Built on a CNN-RNN Encoder-Decoder architecture and trained on the Flickr30k dataset (31,783 images with human-written captions), this project demonstrates state-of-the-art image captioning techniques.
+✨ Key Highlights

+🎨 Automatic Image Understanding — Extracts semantic features from any image 📝 Natural Language Generation — Produces human-like descriptive captions 🚀 Production-Ready Deployment — Live web interface on HuggingFace Spaces 📊 Comprehensive Evaluation — Validated with BLEU metrics and visual analysis ⚡ GPU-Optimized Training — Efficient feature extraction and model training

 ## 🏗️ Architecture Overview